asticode/go-asticoqui/README.md

 # Example
 ## Get the pre-trained model and scorer

-Sign up with your email and download the scorer and tflite files from eg https://coqui.ai/english/coqui/v1.0.0-large-vocab
+Enter Email to Download the scorer and tflite files (Go to)[https://coqui.ai/english/coqui/v1.0.0-large-vocab]

 ## Get the audio files